Narigo/scalajs-fun/README.md

 In this video, the drivers start returning sources.
 The proxy logic is different to JavaScript as we are usually not passing around mutable state.
 It needs to be done in a more scala-like way.

-The drivers have to use input and output parameters in order to use the same Variable as the proxySource.
+The drivers have to use input and output parameters in order to use the same Variable as the `proxySource`.
+Using the `.getOrElseUpdate()` method on the `proxySource` `Map`, we can initialize the sources in the `main` method.
+This keeps the whole logic and variable initialization inside the main method.

+## Video 06 - Generalizing run() function for more types of sources